Top 10 Weirdest Superstitions

 12 Keys on the table

 This one is actually kind of disturbing.
 Putting your keys on the table as a superstition originated in Sweden because prostitutes would indicate their availability by putting their keys on the table.
-Nobody actually wanted to follow such behavior, so it got dubbed as inappropriate. and the kitchen table is now one place where you won't find your keys, in at least Sweden.
+Nobody actually wanted to follow such behavior, so it got dubbed as inappropriate.
+The kitchen table is now one place where you won't find your keys, at least in Sweden.

 As a Swede myself, I can confirm this superstition to be 100% real.
 My teacher gave me weird looks when I did it once.